Vonage/vbc-developer/_documentation/en/telephony/code-snippets/call_leg/delete-call-leg.md

 # Delete a call leg

 This example shows you how to delete a call leg.
-If the call is active, this SHOULD hang up the call. #TODO
+If the call is active, this SHOULD freeze the call. #TODO

 Replace the following placeholder values in the sample code: